traverson/traverson/readme.markdown

 }
 ```

-Now, since the next link given to `follow` is `resource`, Traverson will look for the property `resource`.
+Now, since the next link relation given to `follow` is `resource`, Traverson will look for the property `resource`.
 Finding that, Traverson will finally fetch the JSON document from `http://api.example.com/follow/me/to/the/stars`:

 ```
 http://api.example.com/follow/me/to/the/stars